Ibotta/url_builder_app/.github/CONTRIBUTING.md

 * Do not open an issue on GitHub until you have collected positive feedback about the change.
 GitHub issues are primarily intended for bug reports and fixes.

-# Development Notes

 ## Setup

 The app is configured to use [Node 18](https://nodejs.org/en/download).
 We install node using [asdf-vm](https://asdf-vm.com/).

 Once you are setup with Node, you can run `npm install` to get the dependencies ready.

-### zcli
+### References

-The Zendesk Command Lind Interface is the replacement of the Zendesk Apps Tools (ZAT) CLI and is used to build, test, and package Zendesk apps.
+- The Zendesk Command Lind Interface is the replacement of the Zendesk Apps Tools (ZAT) CLI and is used to build, test, and package Zendesk apps.
 You can find out more [in the Developer Docs](https://developer.zendesk.com/documentation/apps/getting-started/using-zcli/).

-### API Reference

-If you are interested in updating or extending the API references, you can check out the [Zendesk API Reference](https://developer.zendesk.com/api-reference/).
+- If you are interested in updating or extending the API references, you can check out the [Zendesk API Reference](https://developer.zendesk.com/api-reference/).

 ## Testing Changes